 Dishonored may be a weird game to see on this list.
 After all, it’s primarily a stealth game, but one can’t deny the aesthetic similarities and some Lovecraftian themes that Bloodborne and Dishonored have in common.

-But at the end of the day, the dilapidated, decaying world of Dishonored, the way that it presents magic and implies the sheer immensity of the world that lies beyond human perception, all feels very similar to Bloodborne, though the two titles are fundamentally different as far as the gameplay is concerned.
+But at the end of the day, the old, decaying world of Dishonored, the way that it presents magic and implies the sheer immensity of the world that lies beyond human perception, all feels very similar to Bloodborne.
+However, the two titles are fundamentally different as far as the gameplay is concerned.

 The Order: 1886

-Next, we have a game that is very similar to Bloodborne at first glance but perhaps not so much when it comes to substance.
-The Order: 1886 is an action-adventure game that takes place in an alternate history version of London, and it delivers a striking steampunk aesthetic with some very good graphics and environment design.
+Next, we have a game that is extremely similar to Bloodborne at first glance but perhaps not so much when it comes to substance.
+The Order: 1886 is an action-adventure game that takes place in an alternate history version of London, and it delivers a striking steampunk aesthetic with some remarkably good graphics and environment design.

-Moving on, we have another game that takes place in a fictionalized version of London, only instead of it being set in the late 1800s, it takes place in the early 1900s during the Spanish Flu epidemic.
+Next up, we have another game set in a made-up London, but rather than occurring in the late 1800s, it happens in the early 1900s amid the Spanish Flu outbreak.

-Overall, the combat is nothing spectacular but it’s serviceable, and the game also puts a lot of stock in player agency, allowing the player to interact with a number of characters and make moral choices that will finally determine the fate of the characters and which of the four endings the player will get.
+Overall, the combat is nothing extraordinary, but it’s serviceable, and the game also puts a lot of value in player agency, allowing the player to interact with several characters and make ethical choices that will ultimately determine the fate of the characters, and which of the four endings the player will get.

 Hollow Knight is a game that may seem like it has nothing in common with Bloodborne at first glance, but upon closer inspection, it’s obvious that there are more similarities between the two than meets the eye.

-Hollow Knight follows a more conventional 2D Metroidvania approach when it comes to the gameplay, but much like Bloodborne, it requires the player to be aggressive and never lets them turtle up and play defensively.
+Hollow Knight follows a more conventional 2D Metroidvania approach when it comes to the gameplay.
+Still, much like Bloodborne, it requires the player to be aggressive and never lets them turtle up and play defensively.

-It is quite challenging and, as is usually the case with games of this kind, the player will unlock different abilities over the course of the game that will allow them to reach areas that they couldn’t reach before and help them deal with enemies and bosses more effectively.
+It is quite challenging, and, as is usually the case with games of this kind, the player will unlock different abilities throughout the game that will allow them to reach areas that they couldn’t reach before and help them deal with enemies and bosses more effectively.